halfbakedsneed/chowdown/README.md

 ### Attributes

-Elicit is built on top of cheerio and hence uses the familiar jQuery selector format.
+Elicit is built on top of [cheerio](https://github.com/cheeriojs/cheerio) and hence it uses the familiar jQuery selector format.
-However, similar to the way that the XPath standard handles attributes, it's possible to get an element's attribute by appending it to the end of a selector after a `/`.
+However, it's also possible to get an element's attribute by appending it's name to the end of a selector after a `/`.

 This makes getting the `src` attribute of each author's image easy: